 New York City is composed of five boroughs.
 Home to over 8 million people, as well as some of the world’s finest art, culture, buildings and restaurants.
-Each year over 45 million people visit this famous city.
-New York became the most populous urbanized area in the world in early 1920s, overtaking London.
-The metropolitan area surpassed the 10 million mark in early 1930s, becoming the first megacity in human history.
+Each year over 45 million people visited this famous city.
+New York became the most populous urbanized area in the world in early 20’s, overtaking London.
+The metropolitan area surpassed the 10 million mark in 1930, becoming the first megacity in human history.
+If you are going to New York you cannot miss all the best spots, no worries…Best Design Guides is here to guide you through the Big Apple city with this New York City Guide, enjoy!

 Hotels and Resorts